 What do flea bites look like?
 And how to stop them from invading your pets and home and YOU.

-Let’s not sugar coat it— fleas are a menace and the thought of a small bug sucking the blood of your beloved pet, or you, can make anyone angry.
-Not only do they look gross, their bites can cause discomfort, and they may start infecting you and your home as well as your pet if you don’t catch an infestation early.
+Let’s not sugar coat it— fleas and flea bites are a menace and the thought of a small bug sucking the blood of your beloved pet, or you, can make anyone angry.
+Not only do they look gross, flea bites can cause discomfort, and they may start infecting you and your home as well as your pet if you don’t catch an infestation early.

 What do fleas look like?